Display and referential questions: Cognitive effects

-When pitted on an intellectual scale, display questions are deemed to be posed at low cognitive levels because such questions require only basic recollection of factual information, which is at the lowest level of the hierarchy.
+When plotted on an intellectual scale, display questions are deemed to be posed at low cognitive levels because such questions require only basic recollection of factual information, which is at the lowest level of the hierarchy.
 In contrast, referential questions, in calling for evaluation or judgement, are associated with the highest cognitive levels.

 Finding the correct answer to display questions involves higher-level cognitive thinking.
 Beyond eliciting known information (on the asker's part) and recognizing the content of questions (on the askee's part), answering display questions also involves active consideration and interpretation of the way the questions are organised as each display question is designed with a specific answer in mind.

 Questions that require lower cognitive levels to answer are seen as injurious, even though questioning holds a major role in classroom interaction.
 This type of question does not encourage participation nor does it stimulate student thinking.
 Studies by Barnes (1983), Fischer and Grant (1983) as cited by Blanchette (2007) have found that instructors at the post-secondary level tend to ask questions of lower cognitive levels.